Uncle Tilo, aka Todd Lolla, owner

 Archer

-Archer, a woman who embarked on a transformative journey at the age of 46, leaving behind her familiar life to explore the world and immerse herself in new countries, cultures, and communities.
+Archer, a woman who embarked on a transformative journey at the age of 46, left her familiar life behind to explore the world and immerse herself in new countries, cultures, and communities.
 Traveling solo across twenty-two countries, she embraced various modes of transportation, from hitch-hiking and trains to planes and automobiles, while staying with locals as a couch surfer, home sitter, and volunteer.
-Her experiences living in fourteen intentional communities, some reliant on rainwater, underscored the critical importance of water quality for overall health and well-being.
+Her experiences living in fourteen intentional communities, some of which relied on rainwater, highlighted the crucial significance of water quality for overall health and well-being.
+Upon returning to the United States, Archer's awareness of water disparities grew as she traveled through all 50 states and numerous National Parks in her RV, observing differences in water taste, smell, and quality.
+The Flint, Michigan water crisis further deepened her curiosity and concern about water issues both domestically and globally.
+Engaging with water advocacy groups, she became involved with ARCSA in 2016.
+In collaboration with her partner Todd Lolla, also known as Uncle Tilo, Archer established Uncle Tilo's Clean Water LLC in the Pahoa Marketplace in 2017.
+Their storefront became a center for promoting water education, initially focusing on Rainwater Harvesters and later expanding to include well and municipal water users in the Puna community.
+Both Archer and Todd are certified educators for Project WET, enabling them to provide valuable insights on water conservation and sustainability in classrooms and community centers.

 Monthly Maintenance & Upgrade Specialist